A mistake I made: I used to feel responsible for my son's feelings, thoughts, choices

 Philosopher Daniel Dennett says, “The chief trick to making good mistakes is not to hide them—especially not from yourself.”
 I like the notion of a good mistake.
 That means I can learn something.
 “So when you make a mistake…learn to take a deep breath, grit your teeth, and then examine your own recollections of the mistake as ruthlessly and as dispassionately as you can manage.
 It’s not easy.”

+I gave money to my addicted son whenever he asked.
 I kept an open checkbook with him.
 I intuited it was the wrong choice, yet I struggled to say no. It was not a new struggle.
 I had a poor record of saying no since he was a toddler.
 Even though I knew subconsciously that my son would use the money to buy drugs, I gave it to him.
-“He has to eat,” I thought.
+“He has to eat,” I told myself.

-I was unable to feel or see my life or the asking-for-money situation from a third party view—you know, someone who could look and listen as if reporting for National Geographic.
+I was unable to feel or see my life or the asking-for-money situation from a neutral view—you know, someone who could look and listen as if reporting for National Geographic.
 That would have brought some clarity.
 I call this inability to see reality denial.

-Occasionally I saw reality, yet I pretended something else.
+Occasionally I saw reality, yet I often pretended something else.

 I didn’t know that denial is a way I protect, even rescue, myself from discomfort.
 Denial caused a long delay in closing the Bank of Susan and telling the truth, if at the very least, to myself.

-Instead of seeing reality, I blamed my son for his behaviors.
-And I blamed the system, or another (the drug supplier, his friends' influences).
+Instead of seeing reality, I blamed the system or another (the drug supplier, his friends' influences).

 That didn't help.

 Blame fuels confusion in a relating dynamic.
-I now believe blame is injecting my discomfort or pain into the one I’m blaming which is an escape, distraction, and one way to numb the pain.
-I’d blame then feel bad and rescue him and then feel bad for rescuing, which led to woeful why me-ish, victim feelings.
+I now believe blame is injecting my discomfort or pain into the one I’m blaming, which is an escape, distraction, and one way to numb the pain.
+I’d blame then feel bad and rescue him and then feel bad for rescuing him, which led to woeful me-ish, victim feelings.

 I had not examined my beliefs.
 When I did, I noticed that I acted from an old belief that my kids are an extension of me.
 A chip off the old block!
 I thought if my kids did well, I looked good.
 If my child messed up, I failed or was a failure as a parent.
 My new belief is more in line with what Gibran says, “Your children are not your children.
 They are the sons and daughters of Life’s longing for itself.
 They come through you but not from you…You may give them your love but not your thoughts, for they have their own thoughts…”.